 Equine Assisted Psychotherapy

-Equine Assisted Psychotherapy (EAP) is an experiential form of therapy that involves working with horses to address issues resulting from the traumatic effects of abuse, neglect, grief and loss, eating disorders, depression, anxiety and other adverse life circumstances.
+Equine Assisted Psychotherapy (EAP) is an experiential form of therapy that involves working with horses to address issues resulting from the traumatic effects of abuse, neglect, grief and loss, depression, anxiety and other adverse life circumstances.
 Often, due to relational wounds in our lives, we develop unhealthy relational patterns and negative coping mechanisms.
 Insecure relational patterns may develop.

 In Equine Assisted Psychotherapy (EAP) we are working with clients to create secure attachment patterns with the horse.
 A horse, as a prey animal, spends most of their time in their brainstem, or survival part of the brain (fight, flight, freeze), much like a person who has experienced trauma.
 Due to the horses ‘survival instincts’ they are incredibly alert to the internal states of others.
 Therefore, they give immediate feedback to what is taking place internally with the client.